East China University of Political Science and Law: International Cooperation and Exchange

 East China University of Political Science and Law (ECUPL) is always paying much attention to the cooperative exchanges with overseas universities or higher institutions.
 It has set up joint program with the National University of Singapore and the City University of Hong Kong.
 Also, it receives students groups annually from the United States and Australia.

 Currently, it has signed cooperation agreements with around 35 overseas universities, including Case Western Reserve University School of Law in Cleveland, Ohio in the United States, Wisconsin University of the United States, Willammette University of the United States, Golden Gate University of the United States, Ghent University of Ghent, Vrije University of the Netherlands, Groningen University of the Netherlands, Queensland University of Australia, Bond University of Australia, Kyushu University of Japan, Kumamoto University of Japan, Anshan University of South Korea and so on.
 Every year, it selects and sends faculty members and students to sister universities for further study and research.
 Also it encourages graduate and first-year postgraduate students to pursue the LLM degree in overseas universities.
 At the same time, the East China University of Political Science and Law also maintains good relationships with well-known law firms in Shanghai and world-renowned companies.

+The international exchanges and cooperation of ECUPL are becoming increasingly in-depth.
+As of December 2024, agreements have been signed with 214 universities, institutions, and 9 international and regional organizations including the United Nations Institute for Training and Research and the Asia-Pacific Space Cooperation Organization from 48 countries and regions.